 Because we cannot match transferors and transferees of units and other reasons, we must maintain uniformity of the economic and tax characteristics of the units to a purchaser of these units.
 In the absence of uniformity, we may be unable to completely comply with a number of federal income tax requirements.
 Any non-uniformity could have a negative impact on the value of the units.
-Please read "-Tax Consequences of Unit Ownership-Section 754 Election."
+Please read "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction-Section 754 Election."